nmarhari/Linux-Producer-Consumer-Problem/README.md

 1. Clone the repository OR download the files
 2. Navigate to the folder
 3. Compile using a couple commands:
-  - g++ producer.cpp -pthread -lrt -o producer
+  - gcc producer.c -pthread -lrt -o producer
-  - g++ consumer.cpp -pthread -lrt -o consumer
+  - gcc consumer.c -pthread -lrt -o consumer
   - ./producer & ./consumer &
 4. Success!